All Episodes

 They are everywhere.

-And then there was a another guy that that called who thought that I was raising concerns way beyond what was necessary.
+And then there was another guy that called who thought that I was raising concerns way beyond what was necessary.

 And he pointed out he'd played soccer all his life, and he was entirely normal.

-And I uh I asked him, I said, Well, have you asked your family members if you're maybe different?
+And I asked him, I said, well, have you asked your family members if you're maybe different?

-I said, Well, you I said, victims are sometimes the last to know whether they've been hurt.
+I said, well, I said, victims are sometimes the last to know whether they've been hurt.

-You should you should ask people if your brain's any different now than it was before you started playing soccer.
+You should ask people if your brain's any different now than it was before you started playing soccer.

-He thought I was full of my my only point here is that it was it was years ago, over ten years ago, that we spotted first the dangers in soccer, which now you can find almost routinely referenced, particularly head injuries, and the same thing is gonna happen at football.
+He thought I was full of my only point here is that it was years ago, or 10 years ago, that we spotted first the dangers in soccer, which now you can find almost routinely referenced, particularly head injuries.

 Well, it is happening in football.

-And once again, we were here on the cutting edge, the first to warn you of the trends in society toward changing and altering this game in a way that make it unrecognizable.
+And once again, we were here on the cutting edge, the first to warn you of the trends in society toward changing and altering this game in a way and make it unrecognizable.

 And we are back.

-Great to have you here, L. Rushbow on the cutting edge of societal evolution.
+Great to have you here, El Rushbo on the cutting edge of societal evolution.

-How many of you all watch Downton Abbey on uh on PBS?
+How many of you all watch Downton Abbey on PBS?

 HR, do you watch Downton Abbey?

-And I just gonna tell you, I'm not no, no, no, no spoilers.
+And I'm just going to tell you, no, no, no, no spoilers.

-But I'm just gonna say there are two surprises.
+But I'm just going to say there are two surprises.

-It goes along and it's fine and daily, and the last ninety seconds guarantee you you won't it come out of left field and wipe you out.
+And the last 90 seconds, guarantee you, you won't come out of left field and wipe you out.

 No, it's an hour and a half.